 - Multifamily buildings.
 A motion detector in a multi-tenant building has many applications.
 It’s a great security device for detecting unwanted activity close by.
 It’s also inexpensive to install and a perfect security addition.

 - Community gates.
-Gated communities should take advantage of motion sensors and use them as automatic gate openers.
+Gated communities, including unique properties like marinas, should take advantage of motion sensors and use them as automatic gate openers.
 However, there are better systems, such as LPRs — license plate readers — or vehicle access control systems.

 Where should the detector be placed?

-Motion sensor alarms rely so much on movement, sound, and light, making placement a critical part of the installation process.
+Motion sensor alarms, including infrared sensors, rely so much on movement, sound, and light, making placement a critical part of the installation process.
 Now that you know which applications are best for this type of technology, let’s talk about the best places to put sensors.

 The best places to install motion sensor alarms: